 Today you will visit the country of Luxembourg, the ONLY remaining duchy in the world.
-Famous for a strong economy which they attribute to their role in the industrial revolution of the early 1840’s and it’s primary product: steel!
-A city tour will highlight this unique city and will include a visit American Military Cemetery with over 5,000 US WWII soldiers burials.
-(Overnight in Trier)
+Famous for a strong economy which they attribute to their role in the industrial revolution of the early 1840’s and its primary product: steel!
+A city tour will highlight this unique city and will include a visit to the American Military Cemetery with over 5,000 US WWII soldiers burials.
+(Overnight in Trier, Germany)

 Day 7 - Thursday, September 16, 2021

-Metz is Capital of France’s Grand-Est Region.
+Metz is the Capital of France’s Grand-Est Region.
 Visit to the Metz Cathedral known as La Lanterne du Bon-Dieu (The Lord’s Lantern) because it has the most stained glass of any cathedral in the world and is one of Europe’s tallest.
 Le Temple Neuf and honey-colored stone buildings make this a beautiful stop In the afternoon we will visit several ancestral villages en route to Germany.
-(Overnight in Baden-Baden)
+(Overnight in Baden Baden, Germany)

 [TASSIN - Thionville] [TROXLER, TROSCLAIR, TROXCLAIR - Lichtenberg] [JACOB - Ingwiller & Menchoffen] [BERENHARDT, HESSINE & MEHL - Schillersdorf] [MEEL & SCHERLE - Bouxwiller][JACOB & SCHERLE - Kirrwiller] [BLOCH & MEYER, Dauendorf]